-This wonderful and unusual pizza was created by Eva Gronseth of Norway.
+Enjoy this wonderful and unusual Garlic and Rosemary White Pizza.
+The recipe and comments are shared with by Eva Gronseth of Norway.
 I adapted her dough recipe to use in the bread machine.

 3/4 cup warm water (110 degrees F.)